About BIK Youth participation activities

 Safer Internet Forum (SIF) is a key annual event where policy makers, researchers, law enforcement bodies, youth, parents and carers, teachers, NGOs, industry representatives, experts and other relevant actors come together to discuss the latest trends, risks and solutions related to child online safety and making the internet a better place.

-This year the event will be organised in a youth-led manner, with young people playing an active role in the planning, preparation and delivery of the Forum.
+This year the event was organised in a youth-led manner, with young people playing an active role in the planning, preparation and delivery of the Forum.

 In preparation for the 2022 edition of Safer Internet Forum (SIF), a group of ten young people from various European countries were invited to participate in preparatory meetings aimed at sharing their respective views on three main pillars of the new BIK+ strategy and further contribute to the development of Forum’s agenda.